Our Team in Action: Extracting Value from Untapped Efficiency Reserves

 » Measured light levels pre- and post-retrofit to ensure adequate lighting for facility staff

 » Retrofitted interior T8 fixtures with LED lamps and drivers

 » Completed lighting upgrades outside of business hours to minimize disruption

-» Installed integrated sensor package to enable active solar efficiency monitoring
+» Installed integrated sensor package to enable active commercial solar efficiency monitoring

 » Monitoring ensures performance meets modeled expectations, regardless of how sunny or cloudy it may be

 With air compressor controls set to manual, we needed to make sure they were not running outside of normal business hours.

 » Installed new sensors throughout the building to give accurate data to our CLUES energy modeling platform

 » Created monitoring and alerts to prevent air compressors from being left on

 » Combined on-site measurements, statistical analysis of 15-minute interval data, and solar monitoring trends to confirm that our program is functional and achieving expected energy savings